Dorothy Metcalf-Lindenburger: NASA career

 Metcalf-Lindenburger was selected by NASA in May 2004 as an astronaut candidate.
 Astronaut candidate training includes orientation briefings and tours, numerous scientific and technical briefings, intensive instruction in Shuttle and International Space Station systems, physiological training, T-38 flight training, and water and wilderness survival training.
 Successful completion of this training in February 2006 qualified her as a NASA Astronaut.
 She served as a mission specialist on STS-131, an April 2010 Space Shuttle mission to the International Space Station.
-The mission's primary payload was the Multi-Purpose Logistics Module.
+The mission's primary payload was the Multi-Purpose Logistics Module Leonardo, which was filled with food and science supplies for the station.
+The MPLM also carried the third and final Minus Eighty Degree Laboratory Freezer for ISS (MELFI), Window Orbital Research Facility (WORF), one Crew Quarters Rack, the Muscle Atrophy Resistive Exercise (MARES) rack, Resupply Stowage Racks (RSRs), and Resupply Stowage Platforms (RSPs).

-On July 20, 2009, Metcalf-Lindenburger sang the National Anthem at the Houston Astros game against the St. Louis Cardinals in celebration of the 40th anniversary of the Apollo 11 Moon landing.
+On July 20, 2009, Metcalf-Lindenburger sang the national anthem at the Houston Astros game against the St. Louis Cardinals in celebration of the 40th anniversary of the Apollo 11 Moon landing.
 She has been a long-time lead singer with the all-astronaut rock band, "Max Q".

 On April 16, 2012, NASA announced that Metcalf-Lindenburger would command the NEEMO 16 undersea exploration mission aboard the Aquarius underwater laboratory, scheduled to begin on June 11, 2012, and last twelve days.
 The NEEMO 16 crew successfully "splashed down" at 11:05 am on June 11.
 On the morning of June 12, Metcalf-Lindenburger and her crewmates officially became aquanauts, having spent over 24 hours underwater.
 The crew safely returned to the surface on June 22.

 Metcalf-Lindenburger retired from NASA on June 13, 2014, to live and work in the Seattle area.